ASKabalan/Jax-multihost/README.md

 we can do this for example by calling `mpiexec -np 2 python some_script.py`.

-The most important thing to note that unlike what we have in a single controller setup, each line is executed n times where n is the number of controller, this means that in a setup similar to what we have in the diagram we will get this.
+The most important thing to note that unlike what we have in a single controller setup, each line is executed `n` times where `n` is the number of controllers, this means that in a setup similar to what we have in the diagram we will get this.

 ```python
 import jax